1-Methylnicotinamide

 1-Methylnicotinamide (1-MNA, trigonellamide) is a prototypic organic cation.
-1-Methylnicotinamide is the methylated amide of nicotinamide (niacinamide, vitamin B_{3}).
+1-Methylnicotinamide is the methylated amide of nicotinic acid (vitamin B_{3}).

 1-Methylnicotinamide is an endogenic substance that is produced in the liver when nicotinamide is metabolized.
 It is a typical substance secreted in the kidney.
 It participates in the nicotinamide salvage pathway within the NAD^{+} (nicotinamide adenine dinucleotide) metabolic pathway, thereby contributing to optimizing NAD^{+} levels.

 Occurrence

 To date, the highest natural concentration of 1-methylnicotinamide has been found in the alga Undaria pinnatifida (3.2 mg/100 g of dried algae) and green tea leaves (3 mg/100 g of product).
 Other products with notable 1-MNA content include celery (1.6 mg/100 g of product), Chinese black mushrooms (shiitake, 1.3 mg/100 g), and fermented soybeans (natto, 1.0 mg/100 g).

 Biosynthesis

 1-Methylnicotinamide can be produced in the liver by nicotinamide N-methyltransferase (NNMT).
 The reaction takes place during the metabolism of NAD^{+} (nicotinamide adenine dinucleotide).
 NNMT is also present in brain tissue, adipose tissue, muscle tissue, kidneys, and skin.

 NNMT (nicotinamide N-methyltransferase) is an enzyme that in humans is encoded by the NNMT gene.
 NNMT catalyzes the methylation of nicotinamide and similar compounds using the methyl donor S-adenosyl methionine (SAM-e) to produce S-adenosyl-L-homocysteine (SAH) and 1-methylnicotinamide.
 NNMT is highly expressed in the human liver.